-Step 3: Drag the formula until the last working row, and you can see the difference between all dates into a number of days, as shown below.
-You can hit keyboard strokes Ctrl + D after selecting all the working cells.
+Step 3: Drag the formula until the last working row, and you can see the difference between all dates in a number of days, as shown below.
+After selecting all the working cells, you can hit keyboard strokes Ctrl + D.

 Example #2 – Two Dates in Number of Years